raja-ar/jorgecastilloprz.github.io/_posts/2015-08-16-android-fillable-loaders.md

 ![bez-curve]

 The variation will be random, and applied to the control point `Y` coordinate with an alternate sign for each one of the waves, so we can get the concave / convex alternation.
 The `divisions` are 8 (half a wave) to know where to start every wave.

-It is a little bit tedious to understand at the beginning, but i hope you can get a clear idea of how to get theese sort of clipping path figures working.
+It can feel a little bit tedious to understand at the beginning, but i hope you can get a clear idea of how to get theese sort of clipping path figures / animations working.
 Here is a sample of the final result for the wave effect:

 ![waves-gif]